May Contain Hackers: Activities

 The conference had 233 sessions from 179 speakers, 144 talks, 61 workshops, 27 music performances, and movie watching sessions.
 All scheduled talks were live-streamed and recorded, and published online at the streaming Portal of the Chaos Computer Club, at media.ccc.de/c/MCH2022.

 Infrastructure

-Participants had Gigabit Ethernet through Datenklos (new chemical toilets with Ethernet switches).
+Participants had Gigabit Ethernet through Datenklos (repurposed new chemical toilets with Ethernet switches).
 A network of 130 Wireless access points provided high-speed network covering the entire camp, with both Public, Encrypted, Spacenet and Eduroam service.
 The camp also featured a local DECT phone network, with optional SIP service SIP for app-based calling from modern devices like Android, iPhone, and laptops.
 Also found on all fields of the camp are the field phones that could be used by those without a DECT or smartphone.

 Volunteering

 The camp operated an extensive network of volunteering by participants (also called "Angels", using the shift-planning system "Engelsystem", developed by the German computer club Chaos Computer Club.
 Volunteers were rewarded with free meals for every two hours worked, with 946 volunteers spending a total of 6921 hours (or 41.2 weeks) in the span of 5 days.
 Besides all the registered angel hours, many additional volunteers helped with buildup and tear-down.